pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/LivePersona.md

 This control allows you to use LivePersona Card available on SharePoint Online.

-## Considerations/Disclaimer
+!!! attention

-**The LivePersona Card uses an internal SharePoint Component and it can be changed in the future.
-Use at your own risk and be conscious that it's behaviour can be changed**
+    The `LivePersona` Card uses an internal SharePoint Component and it can be changed in the future.
+Use at your own risk and be conscious that its behavior can be changed.

 ## Example